OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/consume-a-rest-api.md

 Using input parameters in the query string following a different format, or as a way of defining the whole query string, is **not supported** in OutSystems.

-For example, you can't use any of the following URLs because they're not supported:
+For example, you can't use any of the following URLs because they're not currently supported:

 * `http://localhost/Orders/?{key}={value}`